 - The race will be professionally chip timed.

 - All registered full and half marathon runners will receive a long sleeve tech shirt and 10k and 5k (13 and over) runners will receive a short sleeve shirt - both with super duper cool designs.
 Youth shirts are available for purchase for our free Family 5k 12 and under runners.

 - ALL finishers receive a rad, unique medal (including kids running free!), a beer from Deschutes Brewing (Run Bend, Drink Bend!)
-(21 and over), a Humm Kombucha, and a Jamba Juice!
+(21 and over), and a Humm Kombucha!

 - You can click HERE to find out who else is registered for the races so far.